hngerebara/NewsFeed/Readme.md

 |   ├── actions
 │   │   ├── newsActions      # news actions
 │   ├── components           # All Components
+|   |   ├── Main             # Apps Main page
-│   │   ├── header           # Contains the Navigation and Title
+│   │   ├── Header           # Contains the Navigation and Title
-│   │   ├── sources          # Mounts news sources and associated articles
-│   │   ├── footer           # displays the footer
+│   │   ├── ArticleItems
-│   │   ├── articles         # mounts articles here to be transfered to the sources component │   ├── constants            #
+│   │   ├── Article          # mounts articles here to be transfered to the sources component │   │   ├── Footer           # displays the footer
+│   │   ├── Login            # Has the login component
+│   │   ├── Sources          # Mounts news sources and associated articles
+│   │   ├── SourceItem
+│   ├── constants
 │   │   ├── EventConstants   # Defines the Change and click event constants
 │   │   ├── NewsConstants    # Defines the get articles and get sources constants
 │   ├── dispatcher           #